 Describe The Findings Well

-Finally, if you are unsure of the final disposition, make sure you describe the findings really well.
+Finally, if you are unsure of the final disposition, make sure you describe the findings well.
 For instance, if you see bulky adenopathy in the right hilum, make sure to say the size and shape, whether it narrows the mainstem bronchus, and if it causes post-obstructive atelectasis or pneumonia.
 You may not know the diagnosis.
-But, the clinician can now decide whether they can get to the abnormal lymph node by bronchoscopy or how to proceed to the next step.
-By describing the findings well, you ensure that the patient will be worked up appropriately by the physician.
+But, the clinician can now decide whether they can get to the abnormal lymph node by bronchoscopy or proceed to the next step.
+By describing the findings well, you ensure that the physician will work up the patient appropriately.

 Our specialty is fraught with uncertainty.
 That is OK.
 It’s just the way it is.
 More importantly, good skills to communicate uncertainty can save your reputation and the reputation of the specialty.
-If you follow my advice about directly saying what you mean, avoiding cannot be excluded, looking up clinical information while incorporating it into your report, specifying probabilities, and describing the findings well, you can at least drive the clinical physician to the appropriate next step.
-See… uncertainty is not that bad!!!
+Suppose you follow my advice about directly saying what you mean.
+In that case, avoiding cannot be excluded; looking up clinical information while incorporating it into your report; specifying probabilities, and describing the findings well, you can at least drive the clinical physician to the appropriate next step.
+See.
+Uncertainty is not that bad!!!
 Just like always, it is all about good quality communication.